The Nordics replace licence fee with public service tax

 The Nordic flags.
 Photo: Johannes Jansson/Norden.org

-The Norwegian Government has proposed to replace the country’s radio and TV licence fee with a public service tax.
-Once adopted, it would mean that all the Nordic countries now have – or are on their way to having – shifted to tax-based funding of public service media.
+In June, the Storting (Norway’s parliament) voted for replacing the country’s radio and TV licence fee with a public service tax.
+This means that all the Nordic countries now have – or are on their way to having – shifted to tax-based funding of public service media.
 Still, the models chosen are not totally alike.

-The Nordics’ shift from licence to tax financing has happened over the course of just a decade.
+Over the course of just a decade, all Nordic countries have chosen to replace the licence fee with a tax model.
 The aim has been formulated as that of creating a long-term and technology-neutral financing for public service media.

 The first country to shift was Iceland, introducing a public service tax in 2009, followed by Finland in 2013.
 And now, the other countries are following suit: Sweden switched to tax financing at the beginning of this year; while Denmark will gradually shift from licence fees to tax funding during the period 2019-2021, ending with full tax funding from 2022 forward.
 The Norwegian proposal entails tax funding from 2020.

 Despite the similarities, there are differences between the models.
 The tax can be designed as a special public service tax, as a regular tax or as a reduction of the basic deduction.
-As for the tax level, Iceland and Denmark have a fixed sum, while the other countries have chosen an income-related tax.
+As for the tax level, Iceland and Denmark have a model which is independent of income, while the other countries have chosen an income-related tax.
 Another difference is whether the fee is included or kept outside the annual state budget negotiations.

 More about the models in the different countries: